Easy to Read books can be used to develop literacy in endangered languages.

 Pedagogical Easy to Read books can be a step towards acquiring both the school language and new knowledge.
 With Easy books reading becomes a success.

-Availability is a popular word today and it is used in many kinds of contexts.
+Accessibility is a popular word today and it is used in many kinds of contexts.
 Easy to Read offers the possibility to acquire written information and knowledge in an easier language.
 What does availability mean for Easy to Read literature?

 Which age group is the book for?
 This question is common, but for Easy to Read literature there is no simple answer.
 Language and knowledge levels and interests, more than the reader’s age, define which book is suitable.